 CAV guide.
 What does CAV mean?

-It seems that the more we innovate, the more complex the world become.
-Maybe you would not agree on this statement but we could all agree that the more complex the words and acronyms become!
+It seems that the more we innovate, the more complex the world becomes.
+Maybe you would not agree on this statement, but instead agree that the more complex the words and acronyms become!

 This website aims to improve the understanding of the road safety practitioner community of the Connected And Autonomous (CAV) world and this section will help you go through the different definitions, terms and acronyms that are linked to both connected and automated vehicles.